 Bulabog Beach, similar to White Beach has some of the most turquoise water found on the island, however, the beach on this side is much narrower.

 Bulabog Beach is fringed with tall coconut palm trees swaying over the 2.5km long stretch of sand and it also faces east, making it one of the best places to watch the sunrise in Boracay!

 Once you get to Bulabog Beach you’ll feel like you’re on a completely different island as you are away from the hustle and bustle of the other main beaches of Boracay.

 There are a few resorts and hotels at Bulabog and the beach is protected on this side of Boracay Island by an offshore reef.

 WHERE TO STAY IN BORACAY

-Boracay Island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay near the beaches of Boracay to fit the needs of budget backpackers and luxury travelers.
+Boracay Island has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.